 Librocracy is a model for organizing public services that is free from narcissistic leaders and nation-states whose interests do not align with providing quality services to the people.
-It is not a utopia, but rather a set of tools that apply lessons learned over the past 1,500 years to improve civilization's organization.
-While it's not the only way, it does strive to be the smartest.
+It is not a utopia, but rather a set of tools that apply lessons learned over the past 3,000 years to improve the organization of civilization.
+While it's not the only way, Librocracy strives to be the smartest.

 ###